Governance of the Canada Energy Regulator – Mandate, Roles and Responsibilities

 The CER’s Board is comprised of between five and nine directors, including the Chairperson and Vice-Chairperson of the Board.
 At least one of the directors is required to be an Indigenous person.
 All members of the Board are appointed by the Governor in Council to serve part-time, at pleasure, for a term of up to five years, with the possibility of renewal for additional terms of up to five years.
 No one serving as a Commissioner, CER employee or the CEO may be appointed as a Director.
 In discharging their responsibilities, Directors must act in the best interests of the CER and without conflict of interest.
 The Board makes decisions and exercises its authorities collectively, and by consensus where possible.

 Under the CER Act, the Board is responsible for the governance of the entire Regulator, and its governance functions include providing strategic direction and advice to the CER.
-As part of this role, the Board approves Regulator reports to Parliament, including the Annual Report of the Regulator.
+As part of this role, the Board sets the CER’s Strategic Plan and oversees its implementation, and approves the Regulator’s Annual Report.
 In governing the Regulator, the Board must not give directions or provide advice with respect to any particular decision, order or recommendation that is made by the Commission or a Commissioner.

 Accordingly, the Board oversees the CER at the level of governance and strategic advice and direction, and is focused on results and outcomes.
 It does not normally engage in routine operations, which are the purview of the CEO, and it operates at a high, directional level in matters of management and staff.